apache/airflow-site/landing-pages/site/content/en/blog/airflow-newcomers/apache-airflow-for-new-comers.md

 The breeze environment is the development environment for Airflow where you can run tests, build images, build documentations and so many other things.
 There are excellent [documentation and video](https://github.com/apache/airflow/blob/master/BREEZE.rst) on Breeze environment.
 Please check them out.
 You enter the Breeze environment by running the ``./breeze`` script.
+You can run all the commands mentioned here in the Breeze environment.

 ### Scheduler
 The scheduler is the component that monitors DAGs and triggers those tasks whose dependencies have